Thoughts and musings after an amazing Goodwood Festival of Speed

 The Czinger 21C’s aluminium and magnesium components are all 3D printed, and the design team utilised AI to help determine which materials to use and where.
 While this may be one of a few hybrid cars on show this year, the adoption of 3d printing and AI in the design process could well be a game-changer in how the industry does things in the future.

 The Fisker Ocean is aiming to be the most eco-friendly car in the market.
-With an earth-friendly vegan interior that relies heavily on recycled products mainly sourced from the sea (hence the name) ranging from plastics and rubber to old t-shirts and ghost-nets.
-A SolarSky roof harvests energy while driving to power the car, and even rolls back alongside all the windows (yep – even the back window) when in “California mode” to let the breeze just flow through the car.
+With an earth-friendly vegan interior that relies heavily on recycled products mainly sourced from the sea (hence the name).
+Ranging from plastics and rubber to old t-shirts and ghost-nets.
+A SolarSky roof harvests energy while driving to power the car, and even rolls back alongside all the windows when in “California mode” to let the breeze just flow through the car.
 Note to dog owners – keep Rover tethered, an open rear window is an enticing escape route.

 All this leads me to the title – the power of “And”.
 Throughout the day I found myself having exciting, positive, optimistic conversations with people.
 They were seeing amazing products coming as a result of design teams engaging with the concepts and principles of circular-design.
 Striving to ‘create’ without leaving a trace, and without exception there was a feeling that all of the solutions being presented had a valid voice contributing to the conversation.
 EV is not the only route, as the Viritech showed.
 Natural-fibre composites and mono-materials offer a much simpler recycling path.
 3D printed components mean less waste in production.
 Ethically sourced and managed supply lines sit side-by-side with recycled materials in placing no strain on fossil resources.
 I didn’t get the impression that any one of these things is a magic bullet, more that our way forward will require all of these things and many new ones.